avinash28196/Notes/resume.md

 ## Professional Experience

 2 Years' experience in Java development and an exceptional software engineering experience in design and development of web based applications with strong knowledge of Java/J2EE,  database management system, and system development life cycle.
+Strong engineering professional with a Bachelor's degree focused in Information Technology from Ramaiah Institute Of Technology.

+2 Years experience in Java development and an exceptional software engineering experience in design and development of web bassed enterprise applications using core Java and J2EE technology like Spring MVC, Spring Boot, Hibernate, Java persistence API, database management system, and system development life cycle.
+Strong engineering professional with a Bachelor's degree focused in Information Technology from Ramaiah Institute Of Technology.

 2 Years of Hands on experience in design and development of web, client-server environment and enterprise applications using core Java and J2EE technology like Spring MVC, Spring Boot, Hibernate, Java persistence API and other related  technologies

-I have over 2 years of experience as a software engineer, and have in large financial organizations.
+I have over an years of experience as a software engineer, and have in large financial organizations.
 While I'm a proficient full-stack developer and a ETL Developer for Global Payments and Fraud Protection Unit in Discover Financial services.
-My expertise is in building scalable backend services (API services, batch processing,  and shell scripting).
+My expertise is in building scalable backend services (API services, batch processing and shell scripting).

 I love building things, and writing about how I built them.
 My desire to create things started since I was a kid, and has translated into creating things for the web since 2014.
 I try not to restrict myself when it comes to technology, and strive to constantly learn new things.